felixmc/MarkDown-Script/README.md

 # MarkDown-Script
-MarkDownScript, MDScript for short, is a lightweight scripting layer that intends to make the task of writing and maintaining MarkDown documents easier on the author.
+MarkDownScript, MDScript for short, is a lightweight scripting layer that intends to make the task of writing and maintaining MarkDown documents easier for the author.
 It does so by providing features such as comments and variables.

-MDScript is **not** a view engine.
+MDScript is **not** intended to be a view engine.

 MDScript is under development, so syntax and interface are subject to change.